 Towering Sacred Mt.
 Fuji: Abode Of The Immortals In Ancient Japanese Beliefs

-A. Sutherland - AncientPages.com - Sacred Mount Fuji on Honshu Island, Japan has been widely venerated mountain in Japan since ancient times.
+A. Sutherland - AncientPages.com - Sacred Mount Fuji on Honshu Island, Japan, has been a widely venerated mountain in Japan since ancient times.
 People of both Buddhist and Shinto faiths considered it an Abode of the Immortals.

 The Japanese have long regarded certain mountains as objects of worship.
 They believed that mountains are sacred places where numerous gods reside.
 This belief still lives on and is continuously practiced in Japan.

-According to the old Shinto tradition, the pilgrims, wearing white clothes and large straw hats, formed processions accompanied by ringing bells and chanting:
+According to the old Shinto tradition, the pilgrims, wearing white clothes, and oversized straw hats, formed processions accompanied by ringing bells and chanting:

-“May our six senses be pure, and the weather on the honourable mountain be fair.”
+“May our six senses be pure, and the weather on the honorable mountain be fair.”

 High snow-capped mountains made people aware of the source of abundant pure water.

-We learn from great works of prominent British Japanologist, Professor Basil Hall Chamberlain, that “down to times almost historical the country round Fuji formed part of Aino-land, and all Eastern Japan is strewn with names related to Aino people.
+We learn from the great works of prominent British Japanologist Professor Basil Hall Chamberlain that “down to times almost historical the country round Fuji formed part of Aino-land, and all Eastern Japan is strewn with names related to Aino people.

-In fact, another name of Mt Fuji is “Fuchi”, which was also the name of the Aino Goddess of Fire, the guardian of home and hearth in beliefs of semi-nomadic Aino people who inhabited the northern islands of Japan.
+In fact, another name of Mt Fuji is “Fuchi,” which was also the name of the Aino Goddess of Fire, the guardian of home and hearth in the beliefs of semi-nomadic Aino people who inhabited the northern islands of Japan.

 Another Buddhist myth says that Mt.
 Fuji represented the source of Water of Life, which flowed from a stream on the slopes guarded by Sengen, the daughter of the mountain god.

-The worship of them is frequently linked to the worship of countless watersheds and streams.
-Over the centuries, the people built numerous shrines on the summits of other mountains, not only Mt Fuji and venerated many various mountain deities.
+Their worship is frequently linked to the worship of countless watersheds and streams.
+Over the centuries, the people built numerous shrines on the summits of other mountains, not only Mt Fuji, and venerated many various mountain deities.

 However, the mighty Mt.
 Fuji, the center of the world, will stand forever above all of them,